 - Other chronic diseases

 The bottom line is that risk exists.
-It is essential that you are screened regularly if you are over 50 and earlier if you have a family history of colorectal cancer.
+It is essential that you are screened regularly if you are over 45, and earlier if you have a family history of colorectal cancer.
 The key to surviving this disease is early detection.
+In fact, the American Cancer Society released new guidelines in 2018 recommending that average-risk adults be screened for colon cancer earlier, at age 45 instead of 50.
+Click here for more info.

 Although polyps and the early stages of colorectal cancer usually present no symptoms, there are warning signs that indicate you may need to be examined.
 Some symptoms to watch for are: